json-schema-org/json-schema-org.github.io/learn/glossary.md

 The entries on this page can be linked to via anchor links (e.g. `https://json-schema.org/learn/glossary.html#vocabulary`) when sharing a definition with others.

+### dialect

+A collection of [vocabularies](#vocabulary), along with an indication of whether supporting each vocabulary is required to process schemas written in the dialect.

+Dialects are identified by a URI, which [schemas](#schema) may then reference in their `$schema` [keyword](#keyword).
+Doing so identifies the schema as being written in the dialect, and thereby indicates which keywords are usable within it, along with their intended meaning.

+The JSON Schema specification [defines](https://json-schema.org/specification.html#general-purpose-meta-schema) a number of dialects, each of which enable vocabularies suitable for the dialect's specific use case.

 ### draft

 An individual release of the JSON Schema specification.